ioannist/moonriver-delegator-cover-oracle/README.md

 # Oracle service for Moonriver Staking Cover contract
-Collects staking data from Moonriver and reports to the contract.
+Collects staking data from Moonriver and reports to the contract at https://github.com/ioannist/moonriver-delegator-cover-contract

 ## How it works
 * The service checks if there is a new era (round) to report, and if it has already reported the last completed era